I’m back to discuss the second episode of RuPaul’s Drag Race All Stars Season 7’s back-to-back streaming premiere of its All Winners season.

 Michelle loved Monét’s Mike Tyson, and RuPaul and Daphne are obsessed with her look.
 All of the judges thought Yvie’s Boogeyman was hot, and Daphne is a surprise anime fan.

 Michelle and Ross rave over Raja’s Madame, Daphne loved her Vreeland, and Ru loves her look.
 All of the judges loved how gay Trinity’s Lucifer was, but you can tell they were unenthused over her look – only Daphne offers a comment.

 Viv gets overwhelmingly positive critiques, so maybe they left some of her first round performance on the cutting room floor.
 Unsurprisingly, everyone gushes over everything Jinkx did this week.
 Michelle especially is giving proud mom vibes (remember, they toured together for years).

 In private deliberations, the Jinkx gushing deservedly continues.
-All of the judges go to bat hard for Raja, but Ross and Ru rightfully point out how much actual live-on-her-feet improv she was doing and how much of a point of view she brought to both characters while never using the humor.
+All of the judges go to bat hard for Raja, but Ross and Ru rightfully point out how much actual live-on-her-feet improv she was doing and how much of a point of view she brought to both characters.
 Ross manages to make some apologies for her look.